lm3m/ICRoom/README.md

 The deploy.sh script is the one used during development, which should setup the app and a redis instance to go with it, along with the networking and volumes it would need.

+you could also run `python ICRoom/app.py`, but it expects redis to be running already.

 General layout of the code:
 toplevel - requirements, docker files, etc.
 ICRoom - main app, and helpers (including the swagger infrastructure)